The Kasidah: "The Translator"

-As the Translator, Burton signs himself “F. B.,” for Frank Baker, an English pen name from Francis (his middle name), and Baker (his mother’s maiden name).
+As the Translator, Burton signs himself "F. B.," for Frank Baker, an English pen name from Francis (his middle name), and Baker (his mother's maiden name).
 In notes following the poem, Burton claims to have received the manuscript from his friend Haji Abdu, a native of Darabghird in the Yezd Province of Persia.
 Describing Haji Abdu, Burton writes that he spoke an array of languages and notes that "his memory was well-stored; and he had every talent save that of using his talents" — an apt description of the true author.

 Title and structure

-A "kasidah", or "qasida", was originally a genre of Arabic-language poem, which could be satirical, elegiac, minatory, or laudatory.
+A "Kasidah", or "Qasida", was originally a genre of Arabic poetry, generally satirical, elegiac, minatory, or laudatory.
 Typically, it was written in monorhyme throughout its length, which might be 50 to 100 lines, or more.
 The genre spread to Persia with Islam, where it became extremely popular and was much elaborated upon.
 In the Oxford English Dictionary entry on "kasidah", the form is defined as a classical Arabic or Persian panegyric in verse, which begins with a reference to encountering a deserted campground, followed by a lament, and a prayer to one's traveling companions to halt while the memory of the departed dwellers is invoked.